Diep-clone/diep-clone/README.md

 ybs1164@naver.com

-If you want to help this project, I would appreciate it if you could contact me anytime.
+If you want to help this project, I also would appreciate it if you could contact me anytime.

 ## 📚 Project Stack
 ### Front end (JS)